-In the Diocese of Western Michigan, the sacramental rites of the church are appropriately administered by a priest.
+In the Episcopal Dioceses of Eastern and Western Michigan, the sacramental rites of the church are appropriately administered by a priest.
 Therefore, Baptism, Eucharist, Marriage, Confession and Unction are to be administered by the priest with the deacon assisting.
 Exceptions may be made in certain circumstances only with the permission of the bishop.
-[For example: if a deacon is asked to officiate at a wedding or baptism, she/he must first notify the Bishop of this request before agreeing to the request.]
+[For example: if a deacon is asked to officiate at a wedding or baptism, they must first notify the bishop of this request before agreeing to the request.]

-The often-called "Deacon's Mass," actually the service of Communion from the Reserved Sacrament with the Deacon officiating, is intended in the prayer book only for use in extraordinary circumstances.
-In this diocese, any such liturgy must be approved in advance by the Bishop.
-Requests for a "Deacon's Mass" shall be directed to the Bishop and never to the deacon.
-The Bishop will give his decision on the request to the person who requested the liturgy and the deacon.
-Such approval will be rare.
+The often-called "Deacon's Mass," actually the service of communion from the Reserved Sacrament with the deacon officiating, is intended in the prayer book only for use in extraordinary circumstances.
+In these dioceses, any such liturgy must be approved in advance by the bishop.
+Requests for a "Deacon's Mass" shall be directed to the bishop and never to the deacon.
+The bishop will give their decision on the request to the person who requested the liturgy and the deacon.

-Liturgy It is assumed that all clergy will be knowledgeable in and observant of the Canons of the Church.
+Liturgy.
+It is assumed that all clergy will be knowledgeable in and observant of the Canons of the Church.
 It is expected that the rubrics of the Book of Common Prayer and the Canons will guide the liturgical functioning of the deacon.
 The presbyter will neither ask the deacon to function in ways prohibited by the Prayer Book rubrics and Canons, nor deprive the deacon of those roles which are preferred to the order.
-In particular, in a Eucharistic liturgy, the rubrics are very clear that when a deacon is serving, she or he shall:
+In particular, in a eucharistic liturgy, the rubrics are very clear that when a deacon is serving, they shall:

-- Shall read the Gospel (BCP 354). - Shall bid the People to Confession and begin its recitation (BCP 360). - May lead the Prayers of the People (BCP 354), usually introducing the Prayers if a lay person leads them.
+- Read the Gospel (BCP 354). - Bid the People to Confession and begin its recitation (BCP 360).

-- Shall prepare the altar and place the offerings upon it (BCP 354), and may be assisted by other ministers (BCP 407). - Shall assist in the ministration of the Sacrament.
-(BCP 354). - Shall pronounce the dismissal.
-(BCP 366)
+- May lead the Prayers of the People (BCP 354), usually introducing the Prayers if a lay person leads them. - Prepare the altar and place the offerings upon it (BCP 354), and may be assisted by other ministers (BCP 407). - Assist in the ministration of the Sacrament.
+(BCP 354). - Pronounce the dismissal.
+(BCP 366) - Chant or say the Exsultet (BCP 285) - Carry the Paschal Candle to its place (BCP 285)